Platform Engineering and Internal Developer Platforms

 What is an internal developer platform?

 An IDP is a curated set of tools, workflows, and self-service interfaces that application developers use to build, test, deploy, and operate their services.
-It hides the complexity of the underlying infrastructure – Kubernetes, cloud APIs, security scanning – behind standardised templates and automated pipelines so developers can focus on writing product code.
+It hides infrastructure complexity – Kubernetes, cloud APIs, security scanning – behind standardised templates and automated pipelines so developers focus on writing product code.

 How is platform engineering different from DevOps?

-DevOps is a cultural philosophy that says development and operations teams should share responsibility for the full software lifecycle.
-Platform engineering is a specific organisational pattern where a dedicated team builds the tooling and infrastructure that makes DevOps practices practical for everyone else.
+DevOps is a cultural philosophy about shared responsibility between development and operations.
+Platform engineering is a specific organisational pattern where a dedicated team builds the tooling that makes DevOps practices practical for everyone else.
 Platform engineers are the team that enables DevOps at scale.

 What is Backstage and why has it become so popular?

 Backstage is an open-source developer portal framework created by Spotify and donated to the CNCF.
-It provides a plugin-based architecture where you can build a central hub for service catalogs, documentation, CI/CD pipelines, infrastructure status, and software templates.
-Its popularity comes from the fact that it solves a universal problem – scattered tooling and missing documentation – with a flexible, extensible framework rather than a prescriptive product.
+Its plugin-based architecture lets you build a central hub for service catalogs, documentation, CI/CD pipelines, and software templates.
+It’s popular because it solves a universal problem – scattered tooling and missing documentation – with a flexible, extensible framework rather than a prescriptive product.

 What metrics show that a platform engineering investment is paying off?

-The most meaningful metrics are DORA metrics (deployment frequency, lead time for changes, change failure rate, time to restore service), time to onboard a new service to production, and developer experience surveys measuring cognitive load and satisfaction.
-A reduction in the number of infrastructure-related support tickets is also a strong signal.
+The most meaningful metrics are DORA metrics (deployment frequency, lead time for changes, change failure rate, time to restore service), time to onboard a new service to production, and developer experience surveys measuring cognitive load.
+A reduction in infrastructure-related support tickets is also a strong signal.